bmahe/Genetics4J/README.md

 * Genetic Algorithms
 * Strongly Typed Genetic Programming
-* Multi-Objective Optimization support with algorithms such as NSGA2
+* Multi-Objective Optimization support with algorithms such as NSGA2 and SPEA2
 * Supports multiple replacement strategies
 * Configurable and user friendly
 * Multithreaded implementation for faster execution